drborges/arbor/packages/arbor-json/README.md

 }
 ```

-The `serializeAs` decorator instructs `@arborjs/json` to use the provided key to identify the decorated type so that it can differentiate different types with the same name in its registry, ultimatelly allowing proper serialization/deserialization of these types:
+The `serializableAs` decorator instructs `@arborjs/json` to use the provided key to identify the decorated type so that it can differentiate different types with the same name in its registry, ultimatelly allowing proper serialization/deserialization of these types:

 ```ts
 const userSettings = new UserSettings("user-settings-uuid", "user-id", true)